futapi/fut/README.rst

     fut.sendToTradepile(-1, id)

-I've card with None tradeId so cannot move/trade it
+I've got card with None tradeId so cannot move/trade it
 ```````````````````````````````````````````````````
 Make space in tradepile and just call one command to restore it: